 OpenVan.campβ World of motorhomes — here

-Mohab has introduced the ALTUS, a hardwall rooftop cabin for pickups and SUVs.
-Unlike wedge-shaped tents, it uses a scissor lift to raise the roof vertically, creating a rectangular space with uniform headroom.
-It is powered by an electric motor and deploys in 60 seconds.
-The standard model weighs 120 kg (265 lb), the XL version 125 kg (276 lb).
+Mohab has introduced ALTUS, a hardwall rooftop cabin for pickups and SUVs.
+Unlike wedge-shaped tents, the design uses a scissor lift to raise the roof vertically, creating a rectangular space with uniform headroom.
+The cabin features an electric drive and deploys in 60 seconds.
+It weighs 120 kg (265 lb), with the XL version at 125 kg (276 lb).
 Compatibility is limited to vehicles with Fortis roof rails: Toyota Tacoma, Ford F-150, Jeep Gladiator, Jeep Wrangler, Ford Bronco, and Toyota Land Cruiser.
 Prices range from $4,869 to $6,049 depending on configuration.
-According to one source, sales in the USA were scheduled for spring 2025.
+US sales are planned for spring 2025.

-At the CMT 2026 trade fair, the Wingcube caravan concept was presented.
-It folds into a compact cube for towing, then on site expands to more than triple its size, forming two sleeping areas.
-A prototype is planned by end of 2026, with market launch anticipated in 2027 at an estimated price of €20,000.
+At the CMT 2026 show, the Wingcube folding camper concept was presented.
+It folds into a narrow cube for towing and expands on site to more than triple its size, forming two sleeping areas.
+A prototype is expected by end of 2026, with market launch in 2027 at an estimated price of around €20,000.

 Story sources